It's an appealing income play to consider Ranger Oil Corporation (ROCC) - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of ROCC by taking a closer look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 81.02 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 4.92.
+We take a closer look at ROCC’s different ratios to gain a better understanding of the stock.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 80.17 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 5.47.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.60 and its Current Ratio is at 0.60.
 In the meantime, Its Debt-to-Equity ratio is 1.35 whereas as Long-Term Debt/Eq ratio is at 1.35.

 Upgrades & Downgrades